Saffron Risotto, also known as, Risotto alla Milanese. Luxurious simplicity.

 What Makes Risotto a Risotto?

-Risotto is a traditional Italian rice dish made from a short-grained, starchy variety of rice called arborio rice.
+Risotto is a traditional Italian rice dish made from a short-grained, starchy variety of rice called Arborio rice.
 The technique for making risotto is called the risotto method.
-It involves stirring small amounts of hot stock into the rice a little at a time.
+It involves stirring small amounts of WARM STOCK into the rice a little at a time.
 This allows the liquid to be absorbed as you go.

 Can You Make Risotto in Advance?